JonasBanhos/JonasBanhos.github.io/pages/projects.md

 ## <a name="section4"><a/>Vortex Shedding Frequency for Circular and Square Cylinders - 2D - CFD
 <div style="text-align: justify">
-Vortex shedding plays an important role in flow measurement since is provides a high degree of accuracy, even in slow flow conditions with minimal disruption to the flow.
-The study will compared two types of blunt bodies, circular and square shapes.
+Vortex shedding plays an important role in flow measurement since is provides a high degree of accuracy, even in slow flow conditions, with minimal disruption to the flow.
+The study compared two types of blunt bodies, circular and square shapes.
 Project from the CFD ME704 at Manhattan College (2014).
 </div><br/>